EwaKopec/Saper/README.md

-# Saper
+# Saper game with Qt
-i wanna die